Monthly Archives: November 2024

 A towel… and to turn that incessant squeal off.

-He followed the spiral staircase, feeling a bit unsteady, he grasped the handrail and longed for the comfort of the chair.
+He followed the spiral staircase, feeling a bit unsteady.
+He grasped the handrail and longed for the comfort of the chair.

 In the kitchen, he felt his way through the darkness to the stove.

-He turned off the stove, and reached for a towel.
+He turned off the stove and reached for a towel.

-The rain murmured outside, the light outside the window, somehow was steady and bright.
+The rain murmured outside.
+The light outside the window, somehow, was steady and bright.

 He looked down at the coffee cup in his hand as he brought it up for a sip.